What Happens at the Hearing?

 - Give parties the opportunity to review and object to documents that may be made part of the record.

-- Give parties an opportunity to make a statement at the end of the hearing.
+- Give parties a chance to make a closing statement at the end of the hearing.

-Call the hearing office listed on the top the hearing notice within the first 15 minutes of the time of the hearing.
+Call the hearing office listed on the top of the hearing notice within 15 minutes of the time listed on the Notice of Hearing.

 How long does a hearing take?